aMartin6/HW-Outlines/HW2.md

 ### Intsructions

-1. We did this in class, but I leave this here as a resource:
+1. We did this in class, but I leave this here as a resource, in case you need to make a new repository or file:

     Follow the instructions in the GitHub Hello World document: https://guides.github.com/activities/hello-world/
     * make a repository on the Physics-PacU organization named after you - make sure you like this name
     * within that repository, make a new file - call it HW2_ReadingNotes.md
     * Notice it is a ".md" extension.
 This stands for Markdown, which is a language in to quickly format documents.
 It is the same language you see in Jupyter Notebook cells.
-    * Take any reading notes in this file
+    * Take any reading notes in this file - *these notes are for you, I look them over and check that you did work that will be useful for you to grow your understanding of python and physics.*

 2. Do the [Runestone Assignment](https://runestone.academy/runestone/static/PHY325/index.html) named HW2